 Recently, the term "gotra" has taken broader meanings to include any lineage, Brahmin or otherwise.Therefore, today, other terms are considered synonymous with gotra and the distinct meaning of the word and the esoteric connotations are lost to many, even within the Brahmin community.

-A common mistake is to consider gotra to be synonymous with cult or Kula.
-A kula is basically a set of people following similar rituals, often worshipping the same God (the Kula-Devata - the God of the cult).
-Kula has nothing to do with lineage or caste.
-In fact, it is possible to change one's Kula, based on his faith or ista devata.
+Gotra is not synonymous with Kul.
+Kul is a set of people following similar rituals, often worshipping the same God (the Kul-Devata - the God of the clan).Within a Kul one could find members belonging to different gotras.
+Kul has nothing to do with lineage or caste.
+In fact, it is possible to change one's Kul, based on his faith or ista devata.

 descendants of original rishi also started new family lineage or new gotras,by inter marriage with other sub-groups of the same caste, and inspired by another rishi whose name they bear as their own gotra.While the gotras were classified initially according to nine (?) rishis, the pravaras were classified under the names of the following seven rishis: